 To build the dependencies, you must configure the project with CMake into the Build folder.
 As any CMake based project, there are three different ways to perform that.

-Note: All the generation options are specify in 'Project generation'
+Note: All the generation options are specified in 'Dependencies generation'

 1. Command-line

 In this case, you give all the necessary variables on the command-line in one shot: